jonathanbeever/mangrove/server/README.md

 ### Manual Installation

-There are three additional prerequisites that must be installed and accessible via the command line (i.e. stored in your PATH).
+There are three additional prerequisites (four if using Windows) that must be installed and accessible via the command line (i.e. stored in your PATH).
 Consult the documentation for each of these for help with installation:
 - [MongoDB](https://www.mongodb.com)
 - [Redis](https://redis.io) (Windows users should get a stable build from [here](https://github.com/MicrosoftArchive/redis/releases))
 - The [R programming language](https://www.r-project.org/)

-#### Rtools (Windows Only)
-If you are running windows you will need to manually install Rtools.
-This allows the application to download our [modified R scripts](https://github.com/OtGabaldon/soundecology) from github.
-Download the most recent stable version from [here](https://cran.r-project.org/bin/windows/Rtools/). **When prompted during installation, select the Add to Path option.** This installation does not need to be checked in terminal and will not show up if prompted by terminal commands.
+- (Windows only) [Rtools](https://cran.r-project.org/bin/windows/Rtools/) - When prompted during installation, select the Add to Path option.

 Similar to `git`, `node,` and `npm`, we should check to make sure they installed correctly and can be used from the terminal:
 ```